 Aside from the adjustable arms, the overall construction on the Ergohuman is sturdy and attractive.
 You can use the tension control adjustment to control the amount of force to recline or sit up straight as well.
 Chairs with tension adjustment are very good at improving posture.
 It also has a pneumatic cylinder to adjust the height.

-Best Office Chair Lower
+#4 Steelcase Amia – Best Office Chair Lower Back and Hip Pain

-Why We Like It: The Steelcase Amia is sleek, simple and highly adjustable.
+WHY WE LIKE IT: The Steelcase Amia is sleek, simple and highly adjustable.
 If you have both back pain and hip pain or even neck pain, you’ll want to find a chair that offers a lot of adjustability in the seat to reduce back pain.
 The Steelcase Amia fits the bill, which is why it’s the best at addressing “lower back and hip pain”.